Recent international research has shown that being overweight may reduce both the chance of conception and the response to fertility treatment.

 Losing Weight – Next Steps

-We’ve been operating weight loss programmes in Ireland for over 23 years.
-In that time we’ve worked with many women and men who’ve struggled to get pregnant but after completing one of our weight loss programmes have gone on to lose weight, conceive and start a family of their own.
+We’ve been operating weight loss programmes in Ireland for over 24 years.
+In that time, we’ve worked with many women who’ve struggled to get pregnant but after completing one of our weight loss programmes have gone on to lose weight, conceive and start a family of their own.
+Losing weight increases fertility.

 Not only that, but by losing weight they have reduced and eliminated many of the medical conditions that prevailed while they were overweight.

-1. We invite you to book an initial assessment with you local Motivation Weight Management clinic.
+- We invite you to book an initial assessment with your local Motivation Weight Management clinic.